-Upon withdrawal, students must know and understand that readmission is not certain and is contingent upon a an interview with the student may be required.
-The committee will evaluate students Abu Dhabi University transcripts and course syllabi. comprehensive reevaluation of the student petition.
+Upon withdrawal, students must know and understand that readmission is not certain and is contingent upon an interview with the student may be required.
+The committee will evaluate the students' Abu Dhabi University transcripts and course syllabi and will have a comprehensive reevaluation of the student petition.